AlexDenisov/BindableTypes/README.md

     git clone git@github.com:AlexDenisov/BindableTypes.git

-Open with XCode and build Build_Framework target.
+Open with XCode and build BuildFramework target.
 The BindableTypes.framework will be located in ~/Products/, this path can be changed in the shell-script in the Settings tab of target.
 Open your project Settings and add BindableTypes.framework to Link Binary With Libraries section.